 - Fuzzy query matching: approximate string matches (e.g. “rmabo” vs “rambo”)

-Machine learning has brought forward the ability for search engines to understand the relationships between products - before any query has been made or any behaviour data has been gathered.
+Machine learning now allows search engines to understand the relationships between products - before any query has been made or any behaviour data has been gathered.
 In this way, the search engine can locate similar or related products beyond a basic shared category or brand.
 It can identify complex patterns within all the metadata and build a deep architecture to the product catalogue.

 From this foundation, a machine learning search engine can produce a list of related products that have no relation to the actual search query.